Skip to content

 That’s why Ganttic is built for Project Managers who need to take on this challenge.

-Topped with a user-centric interface, the once overwhelming projects’ data becomes easy to handle.
+Topped with a user-centric interface, once overwhelming projects’ data becomes easy to handle.
 And to allow flexibility, Ganttic has the project view feature that allows you to view data by project.
 Meaning in just two clicks, you will be able to scroll through all the projects, its WBS and tasks, plus its resources.
 It is easy to keep track of how each project is progressing while maintaining the ability to switch back to a more efficient way to plan across projects.

 Ganttic is designed around the user and cater to all needs across industries.
 If you are looking for a versatile solution for resource planning, try Ganttic for free or request a free personal demo.